 When to think about lifetime gifts

-The first requirement is to ensure that shareholdings qualify for 100% business property relief (BPR) from Inheritance Tax (IHT).
+The first requirement is to ensure that shareholdings qualify for 100% business relief (BR) from Inheritance Tax (IHT).
 The relevant factors were considered in the article or gifts by will.
-It should be borne in mind that, by the time a shareholder dies reduced rates of BPR may apply alongside more onerous qualifying conditions.
+It should be borne in mind that, by the time a shareholder dies reduced rates of BR may apply alongside more onerous qualifying conditions.

 Where a shareholder's children are already involved in the business, there will be a requirement for careful succession planning.
 This means considering what stake they should ultimately acquire in the business, and the process by which this should happen.